Doctor of Physical Therapy (DPT) Program Frequently Asked Questions

 When will I hear whether I have been admitted to the UVM DPT program?

-You will hear from us at the end of February or the beginning of March.
+You will hear from us between the end of February and the end of March.